rchen8/connect-five/README.md

 Copyright (c) 2015 Richard Chen under the MIT License.
 Email: richardchen39@gmail.com

 Please feel free to contact me if you have any questions or suggestions for improvements.
+Or better yet, fork this repository and submit a pull request.